-There is a lot of new information out there on vaccinations that is causing veterinarians and concerned clients to question, “Is vaccination really necessary for my pet and how often?”
-Other questions that pet owners have are, “What could happen if I do not give my pet vaccinations?” and “How many and what types of studies have been done to research this?”
+There is a lot of new information out there on vaccinations, such as DHPPC, that is causing veterinarians and concerned clients to question, “Is vaccination really necessary for my pet and how often?”
+Other questions that pet owners have

 While these are very simple questions, unfortunately the answers are very complex.
 Before we try to answer this question, let’s address some of the factors involved: individual protection, herd health immunity, how vaccines stimulate the immune system, individual immune systems, and potential vaccine reactions.

 Individual immunity is the concept of individual protection based upon vaccines given.
-While no vaccine can be considered 100% effective, today’s vaccines are rigorously tested to demonstrate better than 98% protection.
-It is believed that with repeated booster vaccines, an individual is protected from those diseases (please see individual immune system below).
+Generally, vaccines are not considered 100% effective.
+Vaccines today are rigorously tested to demonstrate better than 98% protection.
+However, with repeated booster vaccines, an individual is protected from those diseases (please see individual immune system below).

 Herd health immunity is a concept based upon the premise that the number of individuals in a population who are vaccinated against a particular disease is inversely proportional to the severity of a potential epidemic.